CDAT/cdms/docs/source/manual/cdms_1.rst

 whose values are floating-point and strictly monotonic.
 In some cases an axis can be multidimensional (see `Grids <#1.9>`__).
-If an axis is associated with one of the canonical types latitude, longitude, level, or time, then the axis is called tep emporal .
+If an axis is associated with one of the canonical types latitude, longitude, level, or time, then the axis is called temporal .

 The shape and physical ordering of a variable is represented by the variables domain , an ordered tuple of one-dimensional axes.
 In the previous example, the domain of the variable u is the tuple (time, latitude, longitude).
-This indicates the order of the dimensions, with the slowest- varying dimension listed first (time).
+This indicates the order of the dimensions, with the slowest-varying dimension listed first (time).
 The domain may be accessed with the ``getAxisList()`` method:

 .. doctest::